luizabrs/luizabrs.github.io/_posts/2024-06-04-debianpackage.md

 `cpan` is a vast repository of Perl modules, and tools like `dh-make-perl` facilitate the creation of Debian packages from these modules, streamlining the packaging process for Perl software.

 Over time, a strong tradition of using Perl for Debian packaging tools has developed, resulting in a wealth of Perl expertise within the Debian community.
 This tradition, combined with the practical advantages Perl offers, has led to its widespread use and continued importance in the Debian packaging ecosystem.

+**P.S.**

+Here is the exact reason my root was full on the previous post.
+It was while I was wrongly (focus on wrongly) installing perl on my Ubuntu.
+I found out by experience that Perl is extremely heavy.

+Perl is considered heavy due to its extensive standard library, legacy code for backward compatibility, and dynamic features that increase memory and CPU usage.

+Also, the interpreter's overhead and complex syntax also contribute to its perceived bloat.

 ## Choosing a library and moving on...